anpaz/qstack/README.md

 outcome                 :== 1 | 0
 ```

+As part of the definition of a quantum instruction it must include its matrix that define its semantics.
+This enables the automatic creation of a classical emulator and validation tools for the layer.

-From the grammar, the semantics of all quantum instructions is defined from its matrix.
-On the other hand, classical instructions have a classical callback method that given one or more outcomes, it returns either a kernel, another outcome, or nothing.
+On the other hand, classical instructions are defined by classical callback method that given a list of outcomes, it returns either a kernel, another outcome, or nothing.

 A **compiler** transforms a program from one layer to another.
 It converts quantum instructions while preserving their semantics and retains classical instruction invocations with the same parameters.
 It may add new classical instructions as needed.